ngx-lib/multiselect/docs_app/content/guide/property-configuration.md

 # Property Configuration:-

-There are various property binding options that are applicable, you can configure them as you need.
+There are various property binding options are applicable, you can configure them as per your need.

 ## General:-

 - `isOpen`: **Boolean?** - Use `isOpen` property if you want to programatically control multiselect dropdown behaviour.
-In case you haven't passed it we manage `isOpen` flag internally to control multiselect state.
+In case you haven't passed it multiselect dropdown internally manage `isOpen` flag internally to control dropdwon state.

   ```html
   <ngx-multiselect